Bernie Ecclestone remains F1's puppet master

 Ecclestone's back story is a compelling one.
 The son of a fisherman, he left school at the age of 16 and supplemented his income by selling spare motorbike parts.

-His wheeler-dealer approach, which he still attests to today, led to him building one of the biggest motorbike supplier in Great Britain -- Compton & Ecclestone -- before he turned his attention to F1.
+His wheeler-dealer approach, which he still attests to today, led to him building one of the biggest motorbike suppliers in Great Britain -- Compton & Ecclestone -- before he turned his attention to F1.

 Buying the Brabham team for £100,000 in 1972 -- about $1.65 million in today's valuation -- was his main entry point into the sport, although he had managed the driver Jochen Rindt until he lost his life in a tragic accident two years earlier, and had previously bought two chassis from the disbanded Connaught team as long ago as 1957.